Will Cold Weather Make COVID-19 Worse?

 As for whether COVID-19 survives better in cold air, that's up for debate.
 In general, viruses may survive better in colder, drier climates.
 More studies need to be done to confirm that's true for COVID, but it may not be.
 "The life span of the virus doesn't change drastically from what we've seen so far [in colder months]," Dr Sovndal explains.

-He points out that we still don't know much about COVID-19 and how it spreads, though (even the CDC keeps changing their minds) so it's better to be safe than sorry, especially this year.
+He points out that we still don't know much about COVID-19 and how it spreads, though, so it's better to be safe than sorry, especially this year.
 As the weather gets chillier, remember that socially distancing from others is crucial.
 If you have to be in a public or crowded indoor space, make sure to wear a mask, wash your hands, and stay as far apart from other people as possible.
 Get your flu shot, and you may also want to keep tabs on the number of positive cases in your area.
 If the numbers start to climb, use that as an opportunity to practice additional caution.